thingsdb/ThingsDocs/v0/content/collection-api/is_mpdata.md

 weight: 181
 ---

-This function determines whether the provided value is an [integer](../../data-types/int) or not.
+This function determines whether the provided value is of type [mpdata](../../data-types/) or not.

 This function does *not* generate an [event](../../overview/events).